 Technically the method I've outlined in this recipe is for a Braised corned beef.
 Baking uses dry heat in the oven.
 Braising uses a combination of dry and wet heat to cook food.

 Since the meat is wrapped in foil, it cooks in its own juices (wet heat).
-Then at the end of the cooking cycle when it’s uncovered, under the broiler for the last 5 minutes of uncovered baking introduces the dry heat.
+At the end of the cooking cycle, uncover the dish.
+Place it under the broiler for the last 5 minutes.
+This adds dry heat to the food.

 What corned beef cut is best?